drinkjava2/jBox/jbeanboxdi/README.md

 No, jBeanBoxDI is the core fo jBeanBox, you can read jBeanBox's user manual, but skip over "AOP" chapter.

 ## Why I can not find any source code in jbeanboxdi folder?
-You need run "JumpOutSourceCode.bat", then source code will jump out from ground.
+You need run "JumpOutSourceCode.bat", then source code will jump out.